 Hometrack's latest Cities House Price Index for example, revealed that Edinburgh is now the number one city in terms of house price growth, reporting rises of 6.7% over the past 12 months.
 It was followed by regional cities Manchester and Birmingham.

 Average house prices in the cities now stand at a respective £219,000, £156,800 and £153,200, according to Zoopla.

 Since April 2016, if you’re buying an additional property that is not replacing your main residence – a buy-to-let or holiday home for example – you'll face a 3% loading on your stamp duty bill.

 Unlike regular stamp duty, the extra 3% is charged as a flat rate on the entire cost of the property.
-For example, this would amount to an extra £9,000 on a £300,000 home, bringing the total stamp duty payable to £14,000.
+This would amount to an extra £9,000 on a £300,000 home, for example, bringing the total stamp duty payable to £14,000.

-Find out all you need to know about 3% stamp duty rules at our extensive Q&A on the subject.
+Find out all you need to know about 3% stamp duty rules and leave a question at our dedicated Q&A.